 Every cedar post and beam has the heartwood at its center, and that's the source of its remarkable strength.
 The sapwood around the heartwood dries more quickly than the heartwood and sometimes undergoes a process called "checking".
 This natural phenomenon, which produces separations on the surface of the wood, is common to all wood species.
 Checking does not pass through the heartwood itself or compromise the structural integrity.
 We want to point this out so that if you see checking in your beams, you'll understand that your playset is still just as strong and safe as ever.

 The average Serendipity swing set should take approximately one full day to assemble with two adults using common household tools.
 Major components such as fences, platforms, roof panels, ramps, climbing walls and the like arrive preassembled to expedite assembly.
-In addition, CedarWorks provides an assembly video and detailed installation instructions which, if reviewed in advance, can significantly reduce assembly time.
+In addition, CedarWorks provides detailed installation instructions which, if reviewed in advance, can significantly reduce assembly time.

 Yes.
 CedarWorks can provide the name of an experienced swing set installer in most areas of the United States.